Watch expert-led webinars on CIDP diagnosis and treatment

 Terms to know

-CIDP, chronic inflammatory demyelinating polyneuropathy; Fc, neonatal fragment crystallizable; FcRn, neonatal fragment crystallizable receptor; IVIG, intravenous immunoglobulin.
+CIDP, chronic inflammatory demyelinating polyneuropathy; IG, immune globulin; IVIG, intravenous immunoglobulin; Fc, neonatal fragment crystallizable; FcRn, neonatal fragment crystallizable receptor; MOA, mechanism of action.

 References